TheCyberLocal/Blind75-Docs/blind75-collection/1d-dynamic-programming/climbing-stairs/problem.md

 -   **Algorithm**:

     1. Initialize two variables, `p1` and `p2`, to store the number of ways to reach the current step and the previous step, respectively.
 Both are initialized to 1.
-    2. Iterate `n-2` times, updating the two variables at each step:
+    2. Iterate `n - 2` times, updating the two variables at each step:
         -   Update `p1` to the sum of `p1` and `p2`.
         -   Update `p2` to the previous value of `p1`.
     3. Return `p1`, which contains the number of ways to reach the `n`-th step.